 The first thing you should know is the terms and conditions which Chase applies to the 80,000 point welcome bonus…so here they are:

 To qualify and receive your bonus, you must make Purchases totaling $5,000 or more during the first 3 months from account opening. (“Purchases” do not include balance transfers, cash advances, travelers checks, foreign currency, money orders, wire transfers or similar cash-like transactions, lottery tickets, casino gaming chips, race track wagers or similar betting transactions, any checks that access your account, interest, unauthorized or fraudulent charges, and fees of any kind, including an annual fee, if applicable.)
 After qualifying, please allow 6 to 8 weeks for bonus points to post to your account.
 To be eligible for this bonus offer, account must be open and not in default at the time of fulfillment.

 You’ll notice that there’s no wording in that paragraph which excludes the purchase of gift cards – that’s something which may be worth bearing in mind.

-If you think my valuation is too high, you’ll find it hard to argue against a 1.25 cents/point valuation as that’s the value you’ll get from them when you book travel through the Ultimate Rewards portal and, at that level, the sign-up bonus is worth $1,000.
+If you think my valuation is too high, you’ll find it hard to argue against a 1.25 cents/point valuation as that’s the value you’ll get from them when you book travel through the Ultimate Rewards portal and, at that level, the welcome bonus is worth $1,000.

 The Earning Rates

-With, travel, shipping, social media & search engine advertising, internet, cable and phone services all earning 3 points per dollar with the Chase Ink Business Preferred card (up to a spending limit of $150,000), this card is pretty well geared towards a large number of SMEs where those categories represent significant outgoings.
+With, travel, shipping, social media & search engine advertising, internet, cable, and phone services all earning 3 points per dollar with the Chase Ink Business Preferred card (up to a spending limit of $150,000), this card is pretty well geared towards a large number of SMEs where those categories often represent significant outgoings.